 Tips for Staying Healthy During Cold & Flu Season

 With cold and flu season in full swing, it’s important to know how to protect yourself and your family.
-Introduce some of these healthy habits into your routine to help promote wellness this winter.
+Practice these healthy habits to help promote wellness this winter.

 1. Wash Your Hands Frequently